judge0/judge0/README.md

     ```
     $ docker pull judge0/api
     ```
-2. Copy `judge0-api.conf.default` to `judge0-api.conf`, open it and change `RAILS_ENV` to `development`.
+2. Copy `judge0-api.conf.default` to `judge0-api.conf`.
 3. Run development shell (it will take a while only first time):
     ```
     $ ./scripts/dev-shell
     ```
 4. Create, migrate and seed the database:
     ```
-    $ rails db:create db:migrate db:seed
+    $ rails db:setup
     ```

 `scripts/dev-shell` script will open you new **development shell** always in the same container, and if container doesn't exist it will create one for you.

-You need to run Rails API and Worker in order to have *Judge0 API* fully operational:
+You need to run Rails API and Worker in order to have Judge0 API fully operational:

 1. Open new development shell and in there run Rails API server:
     ```
-    $ rails s -b 0.0.0.0
+    $ ./scripts/dev-run-server
     ```
 2. Open new development shell again and in there run Worker process:
     ```
-    $ rails resque:work
+    $ ./scripts/dev-run-worker
     ```
 3. Open http://localhost:3000 in your browser.

-This is minimal setup for development environment, now you can open your favorite editor in your host and start developing *Judge0 API*.
+This is minimal setup for development environment, now you can open your favorite editor in your host and start developing Judge0 API.

 ## Quick Production Setup
-To host your own *Judge0 API* you need to install [Docker](https://docs.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) on your server and after you are done proceed with the following:
+To host your own Judge0 API you need to install [Docker](https://docs.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) on your server and after you are done proceed with the following:

 1. Copy [docker-compose.prod.yml](https://github.com/judge0/api/blob/master/docker-compose.prod.yml) on your server and save it as `docker-compose.yml`
     ```